isaacnmm/pestpolicy-hugo2XX/content/posts/true-or-false-can-rodents-enter-homes-through-toilets/index.md

 Seal any cracks or holes in the walls, floors, or foundation.

-- **Maintain Your Sewer Lines**: Keep your sewer lines and[plumbing in good repair](https://pestpolicy.com/how-to-use-a-plunger/).
-Replace old pipes and faulty seals to prevent rodents from entering. - **Use Guards**: Consider using a one-way sewer valve or sewer grate to prevent rodents from entering the sewer line.
+- **Maintain Your Sewer Lines**: Keep your sewer lines and[plumbing in good repair](https://pestpolicy.com/how-to-use-a-plunger/).Replace old pipes and faulty seals to prevent rodents from entering. - **Use Guards**: Consider using a one-way sewer valve or sewer grate to prevent rodents from entering the sewer line.

 - **Keep Your Toilet Lid Closed**: Although this won't prevent rodents from entering through the pipes, keeping the toilet lid closed when not in use can prevent rodents from entering the bowl. - **Professional Help**: If you suspect you have a rodent problem, contact a pest control professional who can help identify entry points and eliminate the problem.